goetzk/ansible-shinken/README.md

 Requirements
 ------------

+This role requires sudo to be installed.

-If installing through pip, no external dependencies should be required.
+If installing through pip, no other external dependencies should be required.

 This role has been tested on:
-- Debian Jessie (8.4)
+- Debian 8.x (Jessie)
 - Centos 6.8
 - Amazon Linux AMI release 2016.09